5 Ways Educators Can Address Bullying in the Classroom

 Once you know what behaviors to be aware of in the classroom, you can put plans in place to proactively help students who are experiencing bullying or bullying others.
 This may include scripting and planning how you may want to address incidents of bullying.

 Your consistent response to bullying shows students that you will not tolerate bullying and that you care about their well-being and success.

-CPI’s Crisis Development ModelSM and Decision-Making MatrixSM are two tools that provide educators with an understanding of both how to respond to challenging behaviour and an easy way to assess the severity and likelihood of such challenging behaviour.
+CPI’s Crisis Development ModelSM and Decision-Making MatrixSM are two tools that provide educators with an understanding of both how to respond to challenging behavior and an easy way to assess the severity and likelihood of such challenging behavior.

 By employing both tools, educators can remain in their logical brain during an emotionally charged moment.
 Doing this helps keep situations from escalating and can help educators remain in control of their own emotions while helping students handle theirs.
 It also helps you keep your responses even and consistent.

 3. Be Aware of the Connection Between Trauma and Bullying

 Applying a trauma-informed approach across your school or district provides everyone with the ability to recognize and respond to trauma-related stressors and behaviors.
 And when you understand the connection between trauma and bullying, you can meet students where they are with empathy and compassion.

 “When teachers or educators can come together and be open-minded to be the most trauma-sensitive people possible, they can have some amazing conversations that truly make things better.”